 - Chedraui

-- Costco (yes – you read that right)
+- Costco (yes – you read that right!)

-Buying avocados in Mexico is our favorite thing – they are sooo cheap (less than $3.50 USD for a kilo of avocados) and they are always perfect.
+Buying avocados in Mexico was our favorite thing – they are sooo cheap (less than $3.50 USD for a kilo of avocados) and they are always perfect.
 Just ripe enough and so creamy!
 Writing this makes me miss those Mexican avocados.
 Whenever we’re in Latin America, we love to make homemade guacamole and pico de gallo. you should try it when you live in Merida!

 Dining Out Costs – $354

 Ahhh yes.
-I already know what you’re thinking…”they spent too much on dining out”!
+I already know what you’re thinking…”they spent too much on dining out!”

-We did eat at some of the best restaurants in Merida and it was worth it but we definitely splurged.
+We did eat at some of the best restaurants in Merida (and it was worth it!), but we definitely splurged.
 Here are a couple of spots that are worth dining out at:

 - Cheap tacos: Wayan’e ($0.77 cents per taco)